LPN and LVN Career Information

 - Monitoring vital signs (blood pressure, heart rate, temperature, and respiratory rate) and blood glucose levels

-The prerequisites for practical and vocational nursing vary depending on the nursing designation you choose to pursue.
-LPN (or LVN) is one of two main nursing designations in the U.S. In order to become an LPN, a post-secondary education is required.
-However, there are a few different options when it comes to LPN programs.
+In order to become an LPN, a post-secondary education is required.
+However, there are a few different options when it comes to programs.

-Regardless of what type of LPN or LVN program you choose to take, and where you choose to take it, most LPN programs include:
+Regardless of what type of program you choose to take, and where you choose to take it, most will include:

 - Various nursing areas, such as medical-surgical, pediatrics, obstetrics, geriatrics, and pharmacology